 incoming freshman & transfer students

 Students who have recently been admitted to UNC Charlotte but have not yet begun taking courses are not eligible to create an Advising Application in the OEA Portal.
-This is because, while admitted students receive NinerNet credentials, they are not active students in the system until the first day of the term they have been admitted for.
-However, incoming students can still complete Study Abroad 101 without having an active Advising Application in the OEA Portal.
-Please contact the OEA at email@example.com for more information.
+Although newly admitted students receive NinerNet credentials, they are not active students in the OEA system until the first day of the term they have been admitted for, which is typically between 7 - 14 days prior to the first day of class.
+New students are encouraged to return to OEA's website to create an advising application once clasess have begun for their first term on campus.

 Non-UNC Charlotte Students